Smiley Professional Events: History

 - Students have a wide range of career goals and preparation levels.
 Having many different SBE Events allows students to customize their professional development.

 - Students enjoy hearing not just from successful, seasoned professionals but also from fellow students and recent graduates.
 SBE Events programming therefore has a strong student and recent alum component.

-Since its launch in fall 2010, the SBE Events program has grown to include more students and a greater variety of programming.
+Since its launch in fall 2010, the Smiley Professional Events program has grown to include more students and a greater variety of programming.
 There’s always something new happening!